Items Detailed items Activities

 2.3 Employee health promotion

-Offer health check-up (employee and one family member)
+Health check-ups (employee and one family member)

 2.4 Work and life balance

-Implement a selective working hours policy
+Selective working hours policy

 Flexible working hours, excluding core time from 11:00 AM to 4:00 PM

-Operation of telecommuting at least once a week at the discretion of the team unit
+Telecommuting at least once a week at the discretion of the team unit

-Operating KRAFTON daycare center (Yeoksam, Pangyo)
+KRAFTON daycare center (Yeoksam, Pangyo)

 Little Fore (max.
 180)

-Operating an approved leave system
+Approved leave system

-94.3% of annual leave used (as of end-2022)
+96.27% of annual leave used (as of end-2023)

-2.5 Pregnancy support programs
+2.5 Pregnancy support program

-Providing reserved parking spots for pregnant employees
+Reserved parking spots for pregnant employees

-Reduction of working hours during pregnancy
+Reduced working hours during pregnancy

 Leave for prenatal health check-up